 The black-and-white combination makes my white Nexus 5X review unit look like a delicious ice cream sandwich more than a phone.
-While not as stylish as Motorola's curved Moto X design, it's mostly flat and functional.

 That's a design choice I appreciate in recent phones like the Moto X Style and Nexus 6P.
-At night, it's easier to tell a power button accent with rigids from a smooth volume rocker.
+At night, it's easier to tell a power button accent with accents from a smooth volume rocker.

 There is a pulse notification light here.
 It hasn't been omitted, it's just tucked inside the speaker grill located at the bottom front of the phone and, rudely, turned off by default.

 Whether you're ready or not, the Nexus 5X includes the USB-C port on the bottom of the frame instead of micro USB, and it's joined by a 3.5mm headphone jack.